Overview

 Crypto subscriptions

 Crypto subscriptions are notoriously difficult to get right.
-No platform in the space had cracked the UX; we aimed to be the first.

 Pre-pixel pushing

 This was my first experience designing for authorization limits.
 As with any design problem, my first step was to make sure I fully understood what was in front of me.
-So: 1) how delegate wallets worked and 2) technical limitations.

 I worked with our engineer Haji to diagram the delegate wallet flow and identify all the pieces users needed to understand